 Don’t overdo it and don’t rely on guest posts with low quality links for all of your content.

 A lot of guest posters will come to you, but you can also go to them.
 You can use sites like Upwork, Guru and Freelancer to find brands looking for guest posts.
 You can also advertise on gig-based platforms like People per Hour, and on more specialized platforms.
-This is discussed in more detail in CHAPTER 9: RESOURCES.
+This is discussed in more detail in RESOURCES.

 Sponsored content is somewhat similar to guest posts, although it’s more about the exposure and the endorsement than the link.
 You can make a lot of money this way, and for some sites, it’s where most of their revenue comes from.
 Buzzfeed is the perfect example.
 You’ve probably seen their Sponsored Posts yourself and you may have even entertained the idea of paying for some of these to boost your blog or business.